-But with time, like a tree that has outgrown the drip of nutrients, the requirements needed to sustain its growth was completely lacking.
+But with time, like a tree that has outgrown the drip of nutrients, the requirements needed to sustain its growth were completely lacking.

 The tree, much like the relationship, never grows beyond a certain point or ends up dying.

-That’s the downside of being in a long distance relationship which lacks any strong plan.
+That’s the downside of being in a long distance relationship that lacks a strong plan.

-And although this fuels you on during the early months of a long distance relationship, the inability to make that a reality in a timeous fashion poses many risks.
+And although this fuels you during the early months of a long distance relationship, the inability to make that a reality in a timely fashion poses many risks.

 Personally, it was a mix of the above-mentioned reasons for both my ex and me!